Bose one-component plasma in 2D: a Monte Carlo study: Results

 Our aim is also to obtain results valid in the thermodynamic limit, i.e., $N,L\to \infty$ while keeping $n$ constant.
 Bogoliubov theory of the weakly interacting Bose gas, expected to be valid in the $r_s\to 0$ limit, points to a size dependence of the ground state energy per particle $e_0(N)=e_0(\infty)+\lambda N^{-1/2}$.
 We find this expression to provide an {\em excellent} fit for our energy data in the low-temperature limit for {\em all} values of $r_s$ considered in this work, including where the ground state is a crystal, i.e., for $r_s=80$.
 This is illustrated in Fig. \ref{extrapolation}.

+Our ground state estimates for the total ($e$) and kinetic ($k$) energy per particle are reported in Table \ref {table} for several values of $r_s$.
+It should be mentioned that the size dependence of the ground state energy reflects that of the potential energy; this is not surprising, as the kinetic energy is mainly affected by the local environment experienced by the particles.
+Indeed, the kinetic energy per particle is found to be size independent (within statistical uncertainties) for $N > 64$, essentially for {\em all} values of $r_s$.
+Thus, the results quoted in Table \ref{table} for $k$ are those obtained for a system of $N=2304$ particles. \\

-Our ground state energy estimates are reported in Table \ref {table} for several values of $r_s$.
-They are compared against the Diffusion Monte Carlo (DMC) results of Ref. \cite{depalo2004}.
-The quantitative agreement between the two calculations is quite satisfactory, despite the difference in simulated system sizes (an order of magnitude greater in the present work, which obviously benefits from over two decades of advances in computing infrastructure), and the fact that different methods were utilized to incorporate the effect of the long range of the Coulomb interaction (the ESM was used in Ref. \cite{depalo2004}).
-The DMC method, which is specifically designed for the ground state, typically deliver results with considerably smaller statistical uncertainties than finite temperature techniques, but is often prone to systematic errors arising from the trial wave function and the finite size of the population of walkers utilized \cite{moroni2012,boninsegni2001}.
-It should be mentioned that there exists other ground state QMC methods, e.g. the Reptation Quantum Monte Carlo \cite{baroni1999} and the Path Integral Ground State \cite{sarsa2000,cuervo2005} that are free of this problem, as they are not based on a population of walkers.
+We compare our results against the Diffusion Monte Carlo (DMC) results of Ref. \cite{depalo2004}.
+The quantitative agreement between the two calculations is quite satisfactory, despite the difference in simulated system sizes (an order of magnitude greater in the present work, which obviously benefits from over two decades of advances in computing infrastructure), and the fact that different methods were utilized to incorporate the effect of the long range of the Coulomb interaction (the ESM was used in Ref. \cite{depalo2004}). \\ The DMC method, which is specifically designed for the ground state, typically delivers results with considerably smaller statistical uncertainties than finite temperature techniques, but is often prone to systematic errors arising from the trial wave function and the finite projection time and size of the population of walkers utilized \cite{moroni2012,boninsegni2001} (it should be mentioned that there exists other ground state QMC methods, e.g. the Reptation Quantum Monte Carlo \cite{baroni1999} and the Path Integral Ground State \cite{sarsa2000,cuervo2005} that are free of this problem, as they are not based on a population of walkers).
+In light of that, the quantitative agreement of the kinetic energy estimates, which as mentioned above are not very much affected by the long-range part of the interaction, is certainly heartening. \\